Northwestern Iraq, Iraq: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and G. It's important that you get the right type.
-The vast majority of adapters currently sold are simply plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C, D and G. Ensure that you get the correct type.
+The majority of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most places.

 Traveling to Northwestern Iraq in October requires careful preparation as it is a region characterized by a mix of Mediterranean and desert climates.
 During October, the area experiences autumn, which is relatively mild and dry.
 Daytime temperatures range from 20°C to 25°C (68°F - 77°F), while at night it can drop to around 10°C (50°F), hence appropriate attire and packing are necessary.